 Decide.
 Act.
 Leap.

 Decide to live in the present moment each day and do your best to monitor your actions and choices so that you don’t slip back into an old pattern and cause pain to yourself or others.
 The moment you realize you just made a bad choice, stop what you are doing and correct course.
 It’s simple.
 That’s what people of character do.
 They continuously learn and adjust (they weren’t just born that way you know!).
 Whenever you realize you are off course, speak up and correct it.
 The quicker you do it, the quicker the peace comes.
 Every day that you complete using this is a day filled with empowerment.
-Let who you are in the ‘now’ say more about anything that can ever said about you in the past.
+Let who you are in the ‘now’ say more about you than anything said about you in the past.

 Can’t I just learn to live with my guilt and hope to become okay with never having what I want or risk hurting anyone again?